ryanczm/Analytic-Musings/notes/fa/fa.md

     * Window function... that depends.
 For example, using current league position difference to predict essentially is an expanding sum window over a discretized score outcome.
     * League/point weighting - Scale the xg difference by points differential.
 To account for team strength differences.
     * Time weighting - For goals, scale them by goal timing: 2-0 with 90' 95' is not the same as 2-0 30' 40'.
 For XG, create a discretized XG curve and apply a time decay.
+    * Confounding with Starting XI - Remember, starting XI generates the XG.
+And starting XI varies from game to game.
-    * Confounding with Starting XI - Sometimes by luck manager picks a good XI (e.g injuries) who outperform and win.
+    * Sometimes by luck manager picks a good XI (e.g injuries) who outperform and win.
 But when injured starting favorites come back, the performance drops.
     * So the starting XI player rating feature plays a huge role.
 * **Availability feature (injuries + reds + afcon)**
     * An injury score where player injuries imply the squad is weakened for the next match.
 This would be tricky because of player importance and substitutability.